xrviv/walletScrutinyBuildCasts/build-notes/bitcoinknots.md

 3. Compile Bitcoin Knots for the specified platforms
 4. Output the binaries in a directory named `guix-build-<timestamp>/outdir/`

-The build log will be saved to the logs directory, which is mounted to the host system for easy access and archiving.
+The build log will be saved to the logs directory for easy access and archiving.

+> **Important:** During the build process, you will see many repetitive messages like "SWH Vault Processing...".
+These are **completely normal** and expected.
+Guix is retrieving source code from the Software Heritage archive as part of its reproducibility guarantees.
+This ensures that the exact same source code is used even if original download locations become unavailable or change over time.

 ## 6. Verification